GitVladlen/automated-parking-lot/README.md

 The Automated Parking Lot (APL) project includes unit tests using Google Test.
 You can run these tests to ensure that the application functions as expected.
 Follow these steps to run the tests:

-1. Open the 'TestsAPL' project within the 'AutomatedParkingLot' solution in Visual Studio 2019.
+1. Open the `TestsAPL` project within the `AutomatedParkingLot` solution in Visual Studio 2019.

-2. Build the 'TestsAPL' project within Visual Studio.
+2. Build the `TestsAPL` project within Visual Studio.

-3. Run the test executable, which is typically named 'TestsAPL.exe.'
-This executable is generated within the 'build/tests/Debug' folder.
+3. Run the test executable, which is typically named `TestsAPL.exe.` This executable is generated within the `build/tests/Debug` folder.

 4. Review the test results in the console or test runner provided by Google Test.